yassouali/fast.ai_notes/cutting_edge_DL/lecture8.md

 learn.freeze_to(-3)
 ```

-And then results are somehow correct, when there is only one object the network predicts a correct bounding box, but when there is multipple object the model does not knowq which one to choose the chooses the middle, or when the object is small and not the obvious:
+And then results are somehow correct, when there is only one object the network predicts a correct bounding box, but when there is multipple object the model does not know which one to choose so it the chooses the middle, or when the object is small and not the obvious:

 <p align="center"> <img src="../figures/obj_localization.png" width="600"> </p>